Philippe Selendy is a founding partner of Selendy & Gay.

 Heralded as “The Man Who Took on Wall Street” by the Financial Times, Philippe has recovered more than $35 billion for clients in the last decade alone.
 These successes include an unprecedented $25 billion settlement for U.S. taxpayers stemming from residential mortgage-backed securities suits brought against the world’s largest banks, a representation which earned Philippe The American Lawyer’s “Litigator of the Year” award and first-ever Grand Prize in Litigation.

-Recognized as a “Securities MVP,” “Banking MVP” (Law360), and a “Leading Lawyer in Securities Plaintiff Litigation” (Legal 500), Philippe has secured landmark trial and appellate victories on behalf of both plaintiffs and defendants.
+Repeatedly recognized as a “Securities MVP” and “Banking MVP” (Law360), and a “Leading Lawyer in Securities Plaintiff Litigation” (Legal 500), Philippe has secured landmark trial and appellate victories on behalf of both plaintiffs and defendants.

 - Federal Housing Finance Agency: As lead counsel for FHFA, Philippe helmed a seven-year litigation effort for FHFA across its entire platform of residential mortgage-backed securities (RMBS) litigation, obtaining $25 billion in recoveries for U.S. taxpayers in suits against Bank of America, Barclays, Citigroup, Credit Suisse, Countrywide, Deutsche Bank, First Horizon, Goldman Sachs, HSBC, JPMorgan, Merrill Lynch, Nomura, RBS, and UBS.
 The only two banks that elected to go to trial, rather than settle, lost on all claims in a further $830 million win for the U.S. after a one-month trial involving over 40 witnesses, including a dozen experts.
 The court’s 361-page decision shone a harsh spotlight on industry-standard practices in the period leading to the Great Recession.
 The court’s judgment that “the magnitude of falsity, conservatively estimated, was enormous,” was unanimously affirmed by the Second Circuit.